samiullah51/instagramApp-MERN-Stack/README.md

 # MERN Stack Instagram Application
-This is the clone of Instagram app using the modern technologies.
+This is the clone of Instagram Application using the modern technologies.

 ## Frontend Technologies
 React/Redux + CSS